Write a PSW resume that proves you’re the best candidate for your dream PSW job. Here’s how.

 For example, many employers ask for a driving license and an additional first aid / CPR certificate.
 Make sure your resume clearly shows that you’ve got all the required certifications.

-You can also add other relevant information, such as the languages that you speak.
+You can also add other relevant information, such as the languages skills.
 Most employers value PSWs who are fluent in more than one language—after all, you’ll work with clients from various cultural backgrounds.

 Should you put hobbies on your resume?
 If you’ve got an interesting hobby that illustrates relevant skills, feel free to add it!
 For example, mentioning that you play team sports can prove that you’re (quite literally) a team player.